 I bridge the gap between complex products and the customers who need to succeed with them.

-I came up through software engineering — JavaScript, React, TypeScript — and made the deliberate move into customer success because I realized the most interesting problems live at the intersection of people and product.
-That technical foundation is what makes me different: I can sit in a conversation with an engineering team and actually understand what's being said, then turn around and translate it for a customer or executive in a way that builds trust instead of confusion.
-I'm most energized taking things from zero to one — building the post-sale infrastructure, feedback loops, and customer experiences that didn't exist yet.
+This is where I am now: living at the intersection of people and product.
+That technical foundation is what makes me different — I can sit in a conversation with an engineering team and actually understand what's being said, then turn around and translate it for a customer or executive in a way that builds trust instead of confusion.
+I'm most energized taking things from zero to one: building the post-sale infrastructure, feedback loops, and customer experiences that didn't exist yet.

-I work at the intersection of customer relationships, technical depth, and operational clarity.
-These are the four things I consistently deliver.
+I live at the intersection of customer relationships, technical depth, and operational clarity.
+Four things I keep coming back to, across roles.

 Onboarding that leads to real usage — not just a training checkbox.
 I design success plans, build enablement resources, and create communication rhythms that keep customers engaged long past go-live and build habits that actually stick.